Digital-Preservation-Finland/siptools-workshop-2019/README.rst

 Exercise commands
 -----------------

-Open the exercise .rst files for specific command instructions for each of the six exercise cases with your browser by clicking the corresponding link.
+Open the exercises' .rst files within the ``exercises`` folder for specific command instructions for each of the six exercise cases with your browser by clicking the corresponding link.